nohairblingbling/pinworld/README.md

-This is a project to record the our travel story.
+This is a project to record our travel story.